Water Chemistry Water Chemistry — Can You Add Pool Stabilizer During the Day? Best Timing Tips

 Granular Cyanuric Acid

 This is the most common form and takes longest to dissolve.
-Whether added during day or night, expect 24-48 hours for complete dissolution.
+Whether added during day or night, expect several days (up to a week) for complete dissolution.
 Many pool owners pre-dissolve granular stabilizer in a bucket of pool water, which is recommended best practice by most manufacturers, though direct addition works if your circulation system runs continuously.

 Liquid Stabilizer